codr7/shi/README.md

 Defines a new method with specified `name`, `arguments` and `body`.
 Arguments may optionally be suffixed with a type, which is checked when the method is called; defaults to `Any` if not provided.

 ## Methods
+The following methods are provided, adding more is trivial.

 ### + [x] [y]
 Adds `x` to `y` and pushes the result on stack.